msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Change Reactive Code to the following:
     > If a hostile character hits you or one of your allies with a tech attack, they gain the Lock On condition after resolving the attack.
   * Reactive code suffers from two problems: It's an incredibly potent reaction, and no enemy in their right mind wants to trigger it.
 Engaging with this mechanic as a GM is the epitome of "shoot your monks" philosophy, which in my opinion is a weakness in the feature's design.
 This change dials back the effect in exchange for broadening its coverage, thus making it harder for the opponent to avoid.
 Plus, the Lock On helps make up for the loss of the old Liturgicode and synergizes with Hacker 1!
+* Change Symbiosis to the following:
+    > Your mech retracts its major systems and attaches itself to another mech, becoming more like a vestigial blister than a separate entity.
+You meld with a larger, willing, and adjacent allied mech.
+While melded, you share the melded ally's space, are IMMUNE to involuntary movement, but move with all of the melded ally's movement (including their involuntary movement and teleportation).
+In addition, you gain hard cover and gain Accuracy on all tech attacks as you leverage the melded ally's systems.
+    >
+    > Both you and the melded ally gain the following benefits:
+    > - Each of you may use the other’s Sensors, Systems, Tech Attack, Save Target, and E-Defense or their own, whichever is higher.
+    > - You may Activate each other’s systems and Tech Actions, but the original owner is treated as taking the action.
+    > - When one of you is affected by a tech action, the other receives the same effect.
+    >
+    > This melding lasts until the end of the scene or until you end it and move to an adjacent space as a quick action.

 #### H0R_OS System Upgrade I